The Human Truth Foundation

 Health:

 Czechia does relatively well in encouraging good health, compared to many other countries.
-Czechia comes in the best 20 for its immunizations take-up34 (one of the best in Europe).
-It does better than average for its fertility rate16, its adolescent birth rate28, its average life expectancy13 and in its food aid and health contributions and WHO compliance35.
+Czechia comes in the best 20 for its immunizations take-up34 (amongst the highest in Europe).
+It does better than average in its adolescent birth rate28, its average life expectancy13, its food aid and health contributions and WHO compliance35 and in its fertility rate15.
 But, there's bad news too.
-Czechia does worse than average in terms of its suicide rate36.
-It falls into the worst 20 when it comes to its smoking rate37.
-And finally, it is second-from-the-bottom in its alcohol consumption rate38.
-The number of overweight adults has increased by 14% during the last 40 years.
+Czechia does worse than average in its suicide rate36.
+It falls into the worst 20 in terms of its smoking rate37.
+And finally, it is second-from-the-bottom for its alcohol consumption rate38.
+The prevalence of overweight adults has increased by 14% during the past 40 years.
+Life expectancy in Czechia improved by +7.8yrs in the 30 years from 1990, on par with the global average improvement of +7.9yrs.

 Years13